 - 2-3 tablespoon pimiento stuffed olives

-- 2 garlic cloves finely chopped or thinly sliced
+- 4 teaspoon garlic puree or 4 cloves garlic finely chopped or thinly sliced

 - ¼ cup fresh cilantro optional if you don’t like cilantro